Green Logistics – Reduce Emissions, Increase Efficiency

 The cost of fossil fuels is difficult to calculate and - since it is a finite raw material - tends to rise.
-By switching to more ecological, alternative drives, a logistics company not only makes itself independent of speculation and conflicts over oil, but also achieves price stability and predictability.
-At the same time, these companies anticipate the introduction of a CO2 tax and can thus avoid future costs with their investments.
+By switching to more ecological, alternative drives, a logistics company not only makes itself independent of speculation and conflicts over oil but also achieves price stability and predictability.
+At the same time, these companies anticipate the introduction of a CO2 tax and can avoid future costs with their investments.
 Some countries are also planning to adjust the truck toll to the CO2 emissions of the respective vehicle or to exempt CO2-free transports from the toll.

 Green logistics is more in demand than ever.
 Consumers, but also companies, are increasingly paying attention to their carbon footprint and are placing higher demands on services and goods.
 Suppliers to the automotive industry, for example, must be able to demonstrate appropriate certifications.
 And such certifications are also increasingly required for larger tenders.
 Offering climate-friendly or even climate-neutral delivery can be a real competitive advantage here.

-Does optimized route planning reduce emissions?
+Does optimised route planning reduce emissions?

-The calculation is quite simple: fewer kilometers driven means less fuel consumption, means less CO2.
+The calculation is quite simple: fewer miles driven means less fuel consumption, which means less CO2.
 Route planning software, such as PTV Route Optimiser, offers a range of features and benefits that can reduce both mileage and fuel consumption of deliveries.
 It also enables you to use fewer vehicles for the same volume of orders.

 The software also ensures that the right vehicle is selected for each trip.